Enkidu-6/tor-ddos/README.md

 iptables -A INPUT -p tcp ! --syn -m state --state NEW -j DROP
 ```

-Weâ€™re allowing existing connections to do what they need to do without interference and allow local communications while at the same time denying invalid connections.
+We're allowing existing connections to do what they need to do without interference and allow local communications while at the same time denying invalid connections.

 ***Please note that the following rules assume your Orport is 443.
 If you are listening on a different port replace 443 with your own.***